ma-compbio/Weaver/README.rst

     8. `Bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`_
     9. `libz required //-lz flag`

+We recommended that the system on which Weaver is installed have more than 40 GB of memory, since Weaver incorporates variant calling.
+For small inputs, depending on the number of process threads, the memory used can be much lower.

 In order to install Weaver, we need to run the following commands.
 ::